 Working at NC State

 Each year of the program starts with an intensive 5-day short course on biotechnology and protein expression held at NC State.
 While on campus, the students attend lectures and perform lab activities at the Biomanufacturing Teaching and Education Center (BTEC).
-The summer program introduces the scientific tools and techniques that are the core of their biotech company.
-The students learn that science, and the scientific method, are not just vocabulary words or subject in school, but a discipline and an approach to answering questions.
+The summer program introduces students to the scientific tools and techniques that are the core of their biotech company.
+The students learn that science, and the scientific method, are not just vocabulary words or subjects in school, but a discipline and an approach to answering questions.
 They learn how biotechnology is used everyday to make and improve the products they eat, wear and use.
-Over the course of the week, the students use these technologies to produce recombinant protein.
-In the course of the five days the students isolate colonies of transformed bacteria, produce starter cultures, induce protein expression, lyse bacteria, confirm the presence of their protein by western blot, determine the protein concentration of their lysates, use activated cobalt columns to affinity purify their protein, and reconfirm its purity by western blot.
-While this is a lot of new concepts and skills to learn in one week, the goal is not to make them experts but show them the process, and expose them to the terminology.
-This gives the students a foundation to build from when they start the process of establishing their own protein production system in their lab.

 BUILDING PARTNERSHIPS WITH INDUSTRY